signalogic/SigSRF_SDK/mediaTest_readme.md

 Below are general command line notes and arguments that apply to both mediaMin and mediaTest, then followed by command line arguments specific to mediaMin or mediaTest.

 > case sensitive<br>
 > enter ./prog -h or ./prog -? to see a list of command line options (where prog = mediaMin or mediaTest).
-Mandatory command line options are shown with '!'<br>
+Mandatory command line options are shown with !<br>
 > cmd_line_options_flags.h uses 'm" and 'mm' to indicate which -dN options and flags (below) apply to both mediaMin and mediaTest and which apply only to mediaMin<br>

 ### Mode and Platform